devozs/blog-frontend/README.md

-# Interview Kit
+# Blog Frontend

-Simplae and plain frontend implementation using Nuxt v3, Nuxt Content and Tailwind.
+I`ve implemented my own DevOps Blog using Nuxt v3, Nuxt Content and Tailwind.
+This web application is deployed and beind used as part of the [FluxCD Tutorial](https://github.com/devozs/blog-deployment)
 ## Setup

 Make sure to install the dependencies: